anarojoecheburua/SQL-course-final-questions/README.md

 # SQL-course-final-questions
 Solutions to the final questions of the course SQL - MySQL for Data Analytics and Business Intelligence from 365 careers.
+Includes visualisation in Tableau.